 > Despite it thought to be just a cultural fancy to paint themselves that way, the Bronzemen were actually of a bronze hued skin color.

-- Music of the Storm: They were said to make music and dance during the worst of storms, the accompany the wind and thunder and lightning and integrate their music and dance.
-IT was said to be uplifting, empowering, and the spend the energy of the storm just as they spent theirs.
+- Music of the Storm: They were said to make music and dance during the worst of storms, to accompany the wind and thunder and lightning and integrate their music and dance.
+It was said to be uplifting, empowering, and to spend the energy of the storm just as they spent theirs.
+They are anathema to the followers of Elancil – the storm is to be feared to them, channeled for power.
+The idea that it is a celebratory experience and can be tamed is abhorrent.

-Relations with Others: They have knowledge of and good relations with the Drunnad; also they often are on good relations with Elon and Pine Tribesmen (even giving safe harbor sometimes) – sharing their spirit of family and freedom from lords and governments.
-Though the Pine Tribesmen of the north still have legends about their coming and the losses suffered at their hands, and are not likely to have good relations without overcoming serious prejudice.
+Relations with Others: The ancient Bronzemen were not war like or conquering.
+They tried to live with others around them.
+There are few left now, and only in one pocket in Dunstrand.
+They have knowledge of and good relations with the secretive Drunnad; also they often are on good relations with Elon and Pine Tribesmen (even giving safe harbor sometimes) – sharing their spirit of family and freedom from lords and governments.
+Though the Pine Tribesmen of the far north still have legends about their coming.
+They are confusing, and speak of the losses suffered at their hands, and are not likely to have good relations without overcoming serious prejudice or more out of fear.

-Symbols: Life Loop – Ezrilus and Gaia abide by it (their primary gods); core to their belief in the passage and cycle of life and core to the animal archetpyes and Lord of Beasts.
+Symbols: Life Loop/Loop of Life – Ezrilus and Gaia abide by it (their primary gods); core to their belief in the passage and cycle of life and core to the animal archetypes and Lord of Beasts.

 The ‘Dreadlord’ Name: How the “dread lords” got their name: They would conjure forth a fog before war from which emanated all manner of bestial, slavering sounds which would cause their enemies to freeze in dread.
 Their leaders wore helms and face masks of their mystical Bronzalloy – they appears as great kings and lords when they came from the mist leading their man-animal horde behind them.